You, Me, Twitter

 11. Occasionally someone with a large number of followers on Twitter (and/or a large number of sock puppet accounts) will attempt a pile-on, in which his (and it’s almost always his) followers try to flood my tweet stream with nonsense.
 When that happens, I use the original asshole’s Twitter handle as a mutable phrase, which means that any tweet bearing that handle is pre-emptively muted.
 As the sort of gibbering yahoo who piles on inevitably includes the originator’s handle so they can get a virtual head pat for doing their master’s bidding, this cuts out almost all of the nonsense.
 So if you’re the dog-piling sort, don’t bother; I won’t even see it.
 Also, maybe rethink your life choices.

 12. Basically, I am on Twitter for my own amusement, not to engage in argument, substantive or otherwise, particularly with people I don’t know, and especially with people who I determine to be jerks.
 If you understand that when you communicate with me, we’ll get along fine.
-If you don’t, then you’ll be muted.
-Either way the problem will be solved.
+If you don’t, then you’ll be blocked or muted.
+Either way, the problem will be solved.